jamescammarano/BearometricRadio/client/src/components/components/GoogleWeatherAPI/README.md

     - draggable
     - keyboardShortcuts

+## Map Subcomponents that might be of interest:
+ - [Marker](https://github.com/fullstackreact/google-maps-react#marker), places a marker on the screen.
+ - Polygon, places a polygon on the map. /May/ be useful for the weather
+ -
 ## Do We Want More?
 At this point we /may/ need to fork and create our ownmap component in order to add functionality.
 I'm checking out the additional map props to see though.